visgl/luma.gl/docs/upgrade-guide.md

 ### Removed Features

-Follwoing features were deprecated in v3 and v4 are now removed in v5.
+Following features were deprecated in v3 and v4 are now removed in v5.

+* Global symbols:

 | Removed symbol / Usage | Replacement    | Comment |
 | ---                  | ---              | --      |